Mon-Fri 9:00 - 17:00

 Incorporation Lawyer

 Whether you are starting a sole proprietorship business or restructuring an existing business, we can assist you in customizing a plan that addresses your requirements while avoiding undue complexity.
-A small business lawyer in Toronto can guide you through the legal requirements of incorporating a business and ensure that the process is legally sound.
+A small business lawyer in Toronto can guide you through the legal requirements of incorporating a business, ensuring the process is legally sound and effectively handling various business transactions, including share or asset sales.

 Some of our incorporation services are: